 “No one thought this could ever happen,” Neila says.
 “We, the average people, lived in peace with Serbs and Croats before.”

 Another sister, Maida Halilovic, adds that Serbs could not enter the village they lived in, but they sent special helicopters instead to bombard their homes.
 During the attack, her father would take her in his arms and go to the mountains to hide.

 Almost 15 years after the war, things are getting better; young people are less familiar with what happened in the past, but hatred towards Muslims has not disappeared completely from many areas in the country.

 “The communist ideology brainwashed the people, including Muslims.
-Therefore, today’s Bosniak community is quite mixed with religious, practicing Muslims and Muslims who are highly influenced by the Western European lifestyle.
+Therefore, today’s Bosniak community is quite mixed, with both religious, practicing Muslims and Muslims who are highly influenced by the Western European lifestyle.”